mixer/developer-docs/pages/02.reference/01.chat/03.methods/11.giveawaystart/doc.md

 # giveaway:start

 Start a giveaway in the channel.
-After sending this method, the &#x27;HypeBot&#x27; user will publicly announce the winner of the giveaway, who will be randomly selected.
+After sending this method, the 'HypeBot' user will publicly announce the winner of the giveaway, who will be randomly selected.

 ## Permissions